Service, Repair or Replace

 COST: In practice, replacing a fork usually requires a budget between 600 and 1700 CHF/EUR.
 A shock between 700 and 1200 CHF/EUR.
 This is obviously the most expensive option, though still less than replacing the entire bike—and in many cases it allows you to install a more durable and higher-performing suspension.

-- Some suspensions are nearly impossible to replace, like for instance when the bike manufacturer ask Fox or Rockshox to make one-off suspension types that will only work with specific bike models.
-In such case replacement can be impossible or very expensive.
+Some suspensions are difficult to replace, like for instance when the bike manufacturer ask Fox or Rockshox to make one-off suspension types that will only work with specific bike models.
+In such case replacement can be difficult because a different suspension will not work even when it fits, and 1:1 replacement will be needed and sometimes this mean re-creating the original suspension that came with the bike.

 Special case: when the suspension lasts longer than the bike